Fayeww/CRATE/README.md

   --ckpt_dir CKPT_DIR
   --data_dir DATA_DIR
 ```
 Replace `CKPT_DIR` with the path for the pretrained CRATE weight, and replace `DATA_DIR` with the path for the dataset.
-The `CKPT_DIR` could be `None`, it will automatically read the data folder to check if it is there.
+The `CKPT_DIR` could be `None`, the system will automatically check the data folder to verify its presence, and if absent, it will proceed to download it.

 ## Demo: Emergent segmentation in CRATE